aniruddhabora/Extreme-Events-using-Scientific-Machine-Learning/docs/source/modules/LSTM_based_offline_correction.rst

 Model Architecture
 ------------------

 In the current implementation, training is done on a layer-by-layer basis.
 A schematic of the configuration for training on a particular layer is shown below.
 The model receives as input the predictive variables :math:`\mathbf{X}=\mathbf{X}(\phi,\theta,t;k)`.
 The input receives snapshots of the entire horizontal discretization of the layer.
 Afterwards, a custom "split" layer separates the inputs into non-overlapping subregions.
 These subregions are periodically padded via a custom padding process, tasked with respecting the spherical periodicity of the domain.
 Then, each subregion is independently passed through a series of convolutional layers.
 The purpose of this process is to extract local features in each subregion, given the anisotropic nature of the flow.
-This approach employs Long short-term memory (LSTM) neural networks.
-Of great interest is the ability of this model to generalize beyond the data seen during training.
-At first this is investigated in out-of-sample data from the training flow and later further tested on different on unseen data.
-The architecture of the LSTM-based neural-network is shown in the figure below.
-It consists of an input fully connected layer that compresses prognostic variables of a single level to a 600-valued vector.
-This layer has a :math:`\tanh` activation function.
-The compressed vector is then passed as input to a long short-term memory (LSTM) neural network.
-The output of the neural network is then passed through an output fully connected neural network to produce the final data-informed corrected predictions.
-The output layer has a linear activation function.
+This process is vital in order to extract features that pertain to extreme events like cyclones and atmospheric rivers.

 .. figure:: images/E3SM_LSTM_Plot.png
   :width: 600
   :align: center
   :alt: Alternative text

-.. figure:: images/Projection_Scheme.png
-  :width: 600
-  :align: center
-  :alt: Alternative text
+Afterwards, the local information extracted from each subregion is concatenated in a single vector via a custom "merge" layer.
+The global information is now passed through a linear fully-connected layer, that acts as a basis projection of the spatial data onto a reduced-order latent space.
+The latent space data are then corrected by the LSTM layer and subsequently projected back to physical space via another fully-connected layer.
 LSTM neural networks incorporate (non-Markovian) memory effects into the reduced-order model.
 This ability stems from Takens embedding theorem.
 The theorem states that given delayed embeddings of a limited number of state variables, one can still obtain the attractor of the full system for the observed variables.
 This approach is known to be capable of improving predictions of reduced-order models.
 Hence, it is expected that RNNs can help predict the contribution of unresolved scales.

+.. figure:: images/Projection_Scheme.png
+  :width: 600
+  :align: center
+  :alt: Alternative text

+Afterwards, the local information extracted from each subregion is concatenated in a single vector via a custom "merge" layer.
+The global information is now passed through a linear fully-connected layer, that acts as a basis projection of the spatial data onto a reduced-order latent space.
+The latent space data are then corrected by the LSTM layer and subsequently projected back to physical space via another fully-connected layer.
+In the next step, global information is split into the same subregions of the input, and distributed to a series of independent deconvolution layers that upscale the data to the original resolution.
+Finally, a custom "merge" layer gathers the information from each subregion and produces the final corrected snapshot.

 Data Preparation
 ----------------